-We ask headmistress Jenny Mackay at Hawkesdown House School in Kensington to give us the low-down on why reading your child a bedtime story is important for their development.
-Jenny also recommends her top five bedtime story books for nursery and preparatory school children.
+30th January marks the start of National Storytelling Week and we ask headmistress Jenny Mackay at Hawkesdown House School in Kensington to give us the low-down on why reading your child a bedtime story is important for their development.
+Jenny recommends her top five bedtime story books for nursery and preparatory school children.

 Why read at bedtime?

 Sharing the magic of the bedtime story is a tradition that parents should endeavour to protect.
 In the fast paced world we now inhabit, parents are having to juggle the demands of work, the needs of children and spouses, and the need to replenish one’s own resources.
 The outcome is nearly always feeling time poor and overly tired, yet it is even more necessary to find time to connect with our children.
 Reading to a child at bedtime can become a wonderfully restorative space to stimulate your child’s imagination whilst reconnecting you to a place of wonder, energy and liveliness that can often recharge depleted batteries!